 At the observation tanks, the staff member described the life of the Red Hermit Crab, Horseshoe Crab, Florida Spiny Lobster and Crown Conch.

 A Bamboo Shark found in the Pacific Ocean and a Nurse Shark bottom dweller found in the western Atlantic and eastern Pacific oceans.
-In the Sportsmen tank are Red Drum, Black Sea Bass, Mangrove (or Gray) Snapper.
+Red Drum, Black Sea Bass, Mangrove (or Gray) Snapper in the Sportsmen tank.

 A Diamondback Terrapin Turtle on the endangered species list and is found on the briny coastal swamps of the eastern and southern waters of the United States.